Colored glass has been made since ancient times. Both the Egyptians and the Romans manufactured small colored glass objects.

 During the nineteenth century, glass artists La Farge and Tiffany created opalescent stained glass.

-different parts of the world continue to experiment with new techniques and designes to create their glass artwork which lead to a new golden age of
+During the 20th century many new and imaginative forms of this art began to take shape.
+Matisse, Braquer, Leger and other with their abstract and semi-abstract designs broke the traditional figurative mold of earlier times.
+The windows changed from painted art to decorative art.
+Artists from different parts of the world continue to experiment with new techniques and designes to create their glass artwork which lead to a new golden age of stained glass.